As many grantseekers will attest, our field is not finished thinking about how grantmakers can streamline their application and reporting practices.

 So let’s get started!
 Here are two things to do first:

 - Refresh your memory about the Project Streamline Basics.
 We’ll be going back over the key points during this blog series, but if you can’t wait, you can review the most important elements of Project Streamline on the PEAK Grantmaking website:

-- In addition to the blogs that remind you of the basic Streamlining principles and practices, we’ll take your questions to Dr. Streamline (diagnosing the good, the bad, and the mystifying, and prescribing cures for your streamlining woes).
-Write to Dr. Streamline at firstname.lastname@example.org for a useful (and possibly entertaining) Rx.
+- In addition to the blogs that remind you of the basic Streamlining principles and practices, check back for more from Dr. Streamline, who will continue to diagnose the good, the bad, and the mystifying, and prescribe cures for your streamlining woes.

 Dr. Streamline is Jessica Bearman of Bearman Consulting, LLC.
 She provides facilitation, organization development, and research and development to help grantmakers and other mission-focused organizations align strategy, practice, and culture for greater effectiveness, equity, and joy.